grabz8/solipsis/RakNetServer/readme.txt

 If you launch it from the same system than navigator then you have to change the Media/cache directory (eg. copy the default Media/cache directory into Media/cacheServer)
 -p <port:int>                   : port (default: 8660)
 -c <maxIncomingConnections:int> : maximum incoming connections (default: 32)
--s <sceneName:str>              : Scene name loaded by the simulator (eg. Deltastation1, Ile, ...), look into the .xml file to update some presets
+-s <sceneNodeId:str>            : Scene nodeId loaded by the simulator (eg. 11112222 for Deltastation1, 11112223 Ile, ...), look into the .xml file to update some presets
 -m <mediaCachePath:str>         : Pathname to Media/cache directory